gambitph/Stackable/readme.txt

 * Fixed: Better scrollbar styling support with Firefix
 * Fixed: Column size indicator sometimes shows up as a square / no icon and without a label
 * Fixed: Dynamic breakpoints not producing correct breakpoints when used with specific values
+* Fixed: Conditional Display can produce a PHP error if post meta is an array
 * Fixed: Inner block gap option sometimes resets to 0
 * Fixed: Accordion block now opens correctly when editing in the theme Customizer
 * Fixed: Carousel & Horizontal scroller height issues when images are lazy loaded